onflow/flow/flips/20220725-cadence-borrowContract.md

 ## Objective

-This proposed change will allow dynamic import of contracts from an address, by using a well known `borrow` dynamic.
+This proposal will allow Cadence programs to import contracts dynamically from an address.

 ## Motivation